What Is This Page About?

-War on Drugs Term Papers
+Research Papers on the War on Drugs

 Despite the large amount of publicity to decrease drug use in America, the war on drugs has been a failure.
 Campaigns like “Just Say No” and D.A.R.E. have tried to reach young people to prevent them from starting to take drugs.
 Drug treatment programs have targeted drug users to treat their addictions and stop their future drug use.
 But have any of these movements made a difference in the amount of drug use in America?
 Unfortunately, the answer is no.